Aemyrre/weather-app/README.md

 ## Features

 - **Search for Weather Information**: Enter the name of a city to retrieve weather information.
-- **Display Weather Data**: Show current weather conditions including temperature, humidity, wind speed, and weather descriptions.
+- **Display Weather Data**: Show current weather conditions including temperature, humidity, wind speed, sunrise, sunset and weather descriptions.
 - **Error Handling**: Display user-friendly error messages if the city is not found or if there is an issue with the API.
-- **Weather Forecast**: Display a 3-hour/5-day weather forecast for the selected city.
+- **Weather Forecast**: Display a 3-hour/30-hour weather forecast for the selected city.

-### Optional Features (Coming Soon)

-- **Geolocation**: Automatically detect the user’s location and display the weather for their current city.
+- **Geolocation**: Automatically detect the user’s location using Javascript's geolocation and display the weather using coordinates.
-- **User Preferences**: Let users save their favorite cities for quick access.
-- **GUI Enhancements**: Use HTML, CSS, and Thymeleaf for an improved frontend experience.
+- **GUI Enhancements**: Use HTML, CSS, Javascript and Thymeleaf for an improved frontend experience.
+- **User Preferences**: Let users choose between metric and imperial units.
+- **Rate Limiting**: Ensure fair usage by limiting the number of API requests per user.
+- **Caching**: Improve performance and reduce API calls using in-memory caching.

 ## Technologies Used

-### Frontend (GUI) (Coming Soon)
+### Frontend (GUI)

 - **HTML**: Structure the content of the web pages.
 - **CSS**: Style and design the web pages for a better visual experience.
+- **Javascript**: Enable geolocation and smooth page transitions.
 - **Thymeleaf**: A Java template engine that integrates with Spring Boot to create dynamic web pages.

 ### Backend